Jay4BioPZ/adarescueteam-beerquest/story.md

 > For our quest, and to more easily highlight the Bobos, we need to detect what they have to say on the Beers.
 This basically implies that we need to analyse the beer reviews.

 We start our textual analysis by a general EDA to detect the languages that are present in the dataset.
 Hence we start!
-Part 1:Language processing</span>

 <iframe src="https://jay4biopz.github.io/adarescueteam-beerquest/assets/html/beer_styles.html" height="800px" width="100%" style="border:none;"></iframe>